LIMUNIMI/musescorePlugins/README.md

 # musescorePlugins
-Repository for MuseScore 2.0 plugins developed at the Laboratorio di Informatica Musicale (LIM).
+Repository for MuseScore 2.x and 3.x plugins developed at the Laboratorio di Informatica Musicale (LIM), Department of Computer Science, University of Milan.

 ## Requirements